 From the original six members, CIRDAP has now grown up as a Centre of 15 member countries.
 The member-countries are Afghanistan, Bangladesh (Host State), Fiji, India, Indonesia, Iran, Lao PDR, Malaysia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand and Vietnam.

 Operating through designated contact ministries and link institutions in member countries, CIRDAP promotes regional cooperation.
 It plays a supplementary and reinforcing role in supporting and furthering the effectiveness of integrated rural development programmes in Asia and the Pacific.

-- we shall adopt state of the art information and communication technology;
+- To utilise state of the art information and communication technology;

 CIRDAP should be guided by the following values: